 - Soft & Fluffy- This cake is super soft and delicious.

-- Fudge Frosting- Layers of fudge frosting ensure you get chocolate in every bite.
+- Fudge Frosting- Layers of our fudge frosting ensure you get chocolate in every bite.

 - Gluten Free Flour- If you also have nut allergies, make sure to use a brand that’s made in a nut free facility.
-I really love to use this one because it’s nut safe but it does contain dairy.
+I really love to use this gluten free flour because it’s nut safe but it does contain dairy.
+It also contains xanthan gum which really helps give baked goods their bounce.

-- Milk of choice- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
+- Milk- If there are no dairy allergies or if you’re not vegan, you can use regular whole milk.
 For non dairy, use a non dairy milk of your choosing.

 - Pure Vanilla Extract- Make sure the vanilla you use is pure and gf.

-- Vegetable Oil- Adds moisture into this cake; there is no butter or vegan baking stick.
+- Vegetable Oil- Adds moisture into this cake; there is no butter or vegan baking stick in the batter.

-Here are the steps to make this cake!
+Here are the step by step instructions to make this cake!

 In a large bowl whisk together the gluten free flour, granulated sugar, baking powder, baking soda and salt.
 Set aside.